-.01 For work pursuant to this part, the actuary should prepare a report that states the calculation date and the prior calculation date, identifies the legislation or other authority under which the work is completed, describes any significant terms of the appropriate engagement that are material to the actuary's work, including the purpose of the work, describes the sources of data, benefit provisions and policies used in the work, and any limitations thereon, summarizes the data used for the valuation, the data tests conducted to assess the accuracy and completeness of the data used in the work, and issues regarding insufficient or unreliable data, describes the plan's benefits, significant policies and relevant administration practices, including the identification of any amendments made since the prior calculation date, and the effect of such amendment on the benefits liabilities, describes any pending definitive or virtually definitive amendment, policy change or change to administration practice, confirms whether or not such amendment or change has been reflected in the benefits liabilities, and identifies the effect of such amendment or change on the benefits liabilities, identifies any significant changes to the relevant statute, strategic direction or management policy, or any significant appeal decision that changes management policy or practice, since the prior calculation date and the consequent effect on the benefits liabilities, summarizes the benefits liabilities, states that there is no provision for adverse deviations, where that is the case, discloses any imposed margins that the actuary has used in accordance with paragraph 5450.03 that, in the opinion of the actuary, are outside of the appropriate range, reports the aggregate provision for adverse deviations included in the benefits liabilities, describes the treatment of liabilities for self-insured employers, discloses subsequent events of which the actuary is aware, whether or not the events are taken into account in the work, or, if there are no significant events of which the actuary is aware, include a statement to that effect, describes and quantifies the gains and losses between the prior calculation date and the current calculation date, and provides an analysis and explanation of the significant gain and loss items, and describes the treatment of the liabilities for occupational disease claims, and states either that the amount of the benefits liabilities includes an appropriate allowance for potential occupational disease claims that are expected to arise after the calculation date as a result of exposures in the workplace prior to the calculation date or, if such is the case for calculation dates preceding December 31, 2014, that the amount of the benefits liabilities excludes such an allowance.
+.01 For work pursuant to this part, the actuary should prepare a report that states the calculation date and the prior calculation date, identifies the legislation or other authority under which the work is completed, describes any significant terms of the appropriate engagement that are material to the actuary's work, including the purpose of the work, describes the sources of data, benefit provisions and policies used in the work, and any limitations thereon, summarizes the data used for the valuation, the data tests conducted to assess the accuracy and completeness of the data used in the work, and issues regarding insufficient or unreliable data, describes the plan's benefits, significant policies and relevant administration practices, including the identification of any amendments made since the prior calculation date, and the effect of such amendment on the benefits liabilities, describes any pending definitive or virtually definitive amendment, policy change or change to administration practice, confirms whether or not such amendment or change has been reflected in the benefits liabilities, and identifies the effect of such amendment or change on the benefits liabilities, identifies any significant changes to the relevant statute, strategic direction or management policy, or any significant appeal decision that changes management policy or practice, since the prior calculation date and the consequent effect on the benefits liabilities, summarizes the benefits liabilities, describes the method and the assumptions used to determine the benefits liabilities, provides the rationale for each assumption that is material to the actuary's work, states that there is no provision for adverse deviations, where that is the case, describes the margins for adverse deviations included with respect to each assumption where that is the case, and discloses any imposed margins that the actuary has used in accordance with paragraph 5450.03 that, in the opinion of the actuary, are outside of the appropriate range, reports the rationale for each margin, and the aggregate provision for adverse deviations included in the benefits liabilities, describes changes to the assumptions or methods used since the prior calculation date, and the rationale for those changes, describes the treatment of liabilities for self-insured employers, discloses subsequent events of which the actuary is aware, whether or not the events are taken into account in the work, or, if there are no significant events of which the actuary is aware, include a statement to that effect, describes and quantifies the gains and losses between the prior calculation date and the current calculation date, and provides an analysis and explanation of the significant gain and loss items, and describes the treatment of the liabilities for occupational disease claims, and states either that the amount of the benefits liabilities includes an appropriate allowance for potential occupational disease claims that are expected to arise after the calculation date as a result of exposures in the workplace prior to the calculation date or, if such is the case for calculation dates preceding December 31, 2014, that the amount of the benefits liabilities excludes such an allowance.
 [Effective March 31, 2015]

-.02 Depending on the terms of the engagement, the report should describe the sources of information on the plan's assets, describe the plan's assets, including their market value, the methods and assumptions used to value the assets and a summary of the assets by major category, report the financial position at the calculation date, and report the actuarial present value of any future assessments earmarked to amortize a current deficit or of any reductions in future assessments intended to reduce a current surplus.
+Depending on the terms of the engagement, the report should

+describe the sources of information on the plan's assets,

+describe the plan's assets, including their market value, the methods and assumptions used to value the assets and a summary of the assets by major category, report the financial position at the calculation date, and report the actuarial present value of any future assessments earmarked to amortize a current deficit or of any reductions in future assessments intended to reduce a current surplus.